Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hypocalcaemia.md

 ---
 # Aetiologies
 - Increased binding of calcium to protein
+- Magnesium is required for the release of PTH => hypomagnesaemia can precipitate hypocalcaemia

 | Factor           | Effect on Ionised Calcium                                     |
 | ---------------- | ------------------------------------------------------------- |